shubham-saudolla/Lilac-Theme/README.md

 The theme is easy on the eyes, with a black background for the editor and bright pastel text highlighting.

-It is also available for Hyper terminal.
+Lilac is also available for Hyper terminal.

 ---